mesosphere/marathon/docs/docs/application-basics.md

 To run any non-trivial application, you typically depend on a collection of resources: files and/or archives of files.
-To manage resource allocation, Marathon uses the [Mesos fetcher](http://mesos.apache.org/documentation/latest/fetcher/) do the legwork in terms of downloading (and potentially) extracting resources.
+To manage resource allocation, Marathon uses the [Mesos fetcher](http://mesos.apache.org/documentation/latest/fetcher/) to do the legwork in terms of downloading (and potentially) extracting resources.

 Before we dive into this topic, let's have a look at an example: